Moving After Retirement: Is It Right for You?

 • Keep the communication open with everyone involved in the move

-• Download moving schedule and chore templates to help capture the to-do’s
+• Download moving schedule and chore templates to help capture the to-dos

-• Assign dates and ownership to tasks
+• Assign dates and ownership to tasks to stay on schedule

 • Keep a notebook handy to write down questions and issues as they arise